Undergraduate loans, fees, scholarships and bursaries

 If you have a sponsor for all or part of your fees: you must provide written confirmation from your sponsor including their full name and address, with the details of the payments they will make.
 This can be sent via email to email@example.com.

-If you are responsible for payment of your fees: the default option is for you to pay in six monthly instalments (providing the fee due is £500 or more).
+If you are responsible for payment of your fees: Payments can be made in one lump sum shortly after enrolment, or in two instalments in October and January, both direct to the University.
 If you are on a modular mode of attendance, then you will be invoiced as you enrol for each module.

 Please remember that you must have all of your funding in place before you arrive in the UK.